aseldawy/CS167/Labs/Lab7/CS167_Lab7.md

 ### VI.
 Find a record (10 minutes)
 1. Add a operation `filter` that locates a crime record by `Case-Number` and writes the entire record.
-2. (Q) Explain an efficient way to run this query on a column store.
+2. (Q5) Explain an efficient way to run this query on a column store.
 3. Try your code with the Case Number `HY413923` on the three file variations.

 ### VII.
 Stats (10 minutes)